chumaky/datero-docs/docs/clouds/gcp/vm_instance.md

 That will make the database accessible over `<external_ip>:5432`.
 Of course, don't do it for production setup!

-Congatulations!
+Congratulations!
 You have successfully installed Datero on GCP VM instance.

 --8<-- "include/clouds_next_steps.md"